Why stress and anxiety make you gain weight and how to control it

 - You avoid the bathroom mirror and the scale.

 But this does not have to be like this.
-You have to let go of stress and anxiety, so that you can:
+You have to let go of stress and anxiety, so you can:

 - Regain control of your schedule and your body.